Planning your Advance Directives

 A “Do Not Resuscitate” (DNR) Order: tells healthcare providers not to give CPR if your heart and/or breathing stop.
 A DNR order is only about CPR.
 It does not provide instructions about other treatments.

 Creating an Advance Directive

-In Nebraska, a Power of Attorney for Health Care can be designated using the Power of Attorney for Health Care form.
+In Nebraska, a Power of Attorney for Health Care can be designated using the Power of Attorney for Health Care form (PDF).
 Talk to your person you appoint to make decisions.
 Make sure they understand your wishes.
 Keep a copy of the final form for yourself.
 Give a copy to the person you appointed and other people you trust.
 This will help to make sure the form is available in an emergency.

 If you would like additional information about Advance Directives please visit these sites: